 I am not done with my research yet and I have a little understanding of the subject but I think networking is a wonderful gift to a professional when done right.

 Good networking provides more opportunities, deeper knowledge, and improved capacity to innovate and make things better.

 I have started to believe when done right, Networking has the potential to improve one’s personal life as well.

-I think the four take-home points from the article: focus on learning, identify common interests, think broadly what you can give and find a higher purpose have a great potential to make you a better professional and better creator.
+I think the four take-home points from the article: focus on learning, identify common interests, think broadly about what you can give, and find a higher purpose have a great potential to make you a better professional and better creator.